dm-astro.uk - David Moscrop Astrophotography

 Integrating the Data (The Stack)

 Once the observation is complete, I am left with dozens of individual raw files.
 At this stage, each photo is quite "noisy" and filled with digital grain and random artifacts generated by the camera sensor.
-I use open source software called Siril to perform a process known as Stacking (or Integration).
+At this stage I switch to a astro-photography image processing suite called 'PixInsight' and my first task is to 'stack' the raw images together.

 The software mathematically aligns every star in every photo and then calculates the average value for every single pixel.
 Because the digital noise is random but the light from the object is constant, the noise cancels itself out during the averaging.
 This results in a single "Master" image that is remarkably smooth and contains a much higher level of detail than any single frame could provide.